namratawadekar42/Microsoft-Income-Statement-Dashboard-in-Power-BI/README.md

 # Microsoft-Income-Statement-Dashboard-in-Power-BI
 The " Microsoft's Income Statement Dashboard in Power BI" project focuses on creating a comprehensive and insightful dashboard that visualizes key financial metrics from Microsoft's income statement.
+Utilizing the capabilities of Microsoft's own Power BI platform, this project aims to deliver a dynamic and informative tool that enables stakeholders to understand and analyze Microsoft's financial performance.